aikalra/replay-ingest/README.md

 # or post a raw telemetry file directly - the same CSV/JSONL the browser demos accept:
 node upload.mjs accident week1.csv https://<host> rk_<site>_<key>
+# one incident trace = one post (files over 5,000 rows are chunked, and each chunk is
+# reconstructed separately - keep a single incident inside one file)
 ```